dougy147/scitopdf/README.md

 # scitopdf

-`scitopdf` search for articles from a given title (not too rigid on orthograph) on sci-hub, and it downloads them in a `$HOME/downloads/scihub` folder.
-The interest of `scitopdf` is that it locates automatically sci-hub website thanks to http://whereisscihub.now.sh/ .
+`scitopdf` search for articles from given titles (not too rigid on orthograph) on sci-hub, and it downloads them in a folder (`$HOME/downloads/scihub`).
+The interest of `scitopdf` is that it locates automatically sci-hub website thanks to http://whereisscihub.now.sh/ , it is not as rigid on orthograph and syntax as sci-hub's search, it downloads automatically the articles.

 ## Getting Started